Dyslexia Assessment and Support for Multisensory Learning in Hurlstone Park

 How is dyslexia characterised?

-According to information from the US National Institute of Neurological Disorders and Stroke,
+As per the US National Institute of Neurological Disorders and Stroke,

 Dyslexia is a brain-based type of learning disability that specifically impairs a person’s ability to read.
 These individuals typically read at levels significantly lower than expected despite having normal intelligence.
 Although the disorder varies from person to person, common characteristics among people with dyslexia are difficulty with phonological processing (the manipulation of sounds), spelling, and/or rapid visual-verbal responding.